Farm Arcadia

 CATTLE FOR SALE

-A2A2 Jersey Heifers
+A2A2 Jersey Heifer Calves

-SOLD OUT FOR 2025
+SOLD OUT FOR 2025 - May request for 2026

 A2A2 disbudded 3-4 week old heifer calf: $1,000